ezst036/OpenCheckIn/readme.md

 For assistance, additional training video requests or reporting of a defect please create an issue for tracking and discussion purposes.

 ## About
 Open Check In is free, open source, and customizeable church management software that can be deployed to the cloud or managed locally through wifi.
-Among the more notable features are independent user profiles for parents of children during Sunday service, adding points to a map to display missions, the ability to handle payments for events and products, making requests for prayer to church staff, and the ability to set different permission levels for staff access to areas within a church sa represented in Open Check In.
+Among the more notable features are independent user profiles for parents of children during Sunday service, adding points to a map to display missions, the ability to handle payments for events and products, making requests for prayer to church staff, and the ability to set different permission levels for staff access to areas within a church as represented in Open Check In.

 # Documentation
 ## Getting started

 In most instances Open Check In will be deployed to an online provider, such as Python Anywhere.
-But it is possible to set up a small server and broadcast within your own Wifi and be run entirely for free.
+But it is possible to set up a small server and broadcast within your own wifi and be run entirely for free.

 Many aspects of Open Check In have requirements that are set and I cannot change them, because I either did not program the plug-in or I do not control the servers.